FireShredder24/dungeoneer/README.txt

 8 - Eat - consume 1 day's worth of rations
 9 - Drink - drink a bit from a bottomless canteen(doesn't work if you don't have a canteen, but doesn't consume canteen either)
-10 - Buy Food - Try to find a merchant to sell you rations 11 - Purchase - Try to find a merchant to sell you any item you want (refer to item ID table in the Dungeoneer/docs folder) 12 - Hunt - Search for a wild animal to kill for meat 13 - Sell - Try to find a merchant to buy your goods(this goes in conjunction with hunting, as you can sell food) 9001 - Exit - Closes Dungeoneer.
+10 - Buy Food - Try to find a merchant to sell you rations 11 - Purchase - Try to find a merchant to sell some common items (refer to docs/items.pdf.
+Items with BLACK MARKET cannot be bought this way.)
+12 - Hunt - Search for a wild animal to kill for meat 13 - Sell - Try to find a merchant to buy your goods(this goes in conjunction with hunting, as you can sell food) 14 - Black Markets - Try to find a merchant who will sell you more unusual goods.(refer to docs/items.pdf.
+Items with BLACK MARKET are the only items that can be bought with this command.
+You only have a 1/6 chance of finding a black market merchant.)
+9001 - Exit - Closes Dungeoneer.
 ------------
 -- Cheats --